Warrant Officer Prerequisites and Duty Description

-- All applicants must have a letter of recommendation from an Army Aviator in the rank of CW3 to CW5.
+- All In-Service applicants must have a digitally signed letter of recommendation from an Army Aviator (CW3 to CW5) currently serving (Not Retired).
+In-Service Applicants may supplement (not replace) the Army Aviator (CW3-CW5) LOR with hand signed LOR's from Retired Army Aviators as desired.
+Active or Retired Army Aviator LORís for Non-In-Service applicants (WOFT) is encouraged but not required.
 If the unit commander or above is a field grade aviator, the aviator interview may be part of the commander's endorsement.
 In this case, the commander's endorsement must contain the same statement required for the aviator interview.
 Use a memorandum format and start with the statement I have interviewed (your name) and find (he/she) has the needed personal characteristics, motivation, physical stamina, and qualifications to be appointed a U.S. Army Reserve warrant officer and appears acceptable for selection into the WOFT program as a warrant officer candidate.
 Applicants from other military services may be interviewed by a field grade aviator from their branch of service if an Army aviator is not readily available.
 Army aviators will conduct the interviews whenever possible.

 - Acceptance to Warrant Officer Flight Training (153A) will require attendance and

 successful completion of: